InternalError503/restart-my-chrome/readme.md

 The __Clear Browser Data__ feature is use at own risk, If you use this feature then you understand the risk that it permanently deletes this data, What data does it cover [see](#clear-browser-data)

-Can any of the data be recovered once delete, __No it permanently deletes this data__.
+Can any of the data be recovered once deleted, __No it permanently deletes this data__.